dshekhalev/FEC/rtl/btc/README.md

 This units can switch component code modes SPC/eHAM and size 8/16/32/64 each block independetly.

 Decoder input/core/output work in different clock domains.
+Decoder can use up to 8 engines to increase throughput

 vivado 2020.2 Kintex 7 - 2